 Developmentally disabled patients, who may need support in administration of medication, adherence to schedule, and monitoring of effectiveness and possible side effects

-Our group of pediatric epileptologists, led by director John N. Gaitanis, has extensive expertise in treating children with epilepsy, and they see outpatients in the child friendly environment of the Children's Neurodevelopmental Center (CNDC).
+Our group of pediatric epileptologists, led by director John N. Gaitanis, MD, has extensive expertise in treating children with epilepsy, and they see outpatients in the child friendly environment of the Children's Neurodevelopmental Center (CNDC).

-Coordinating Care for Patients
+Coordinating Care for Patients with Epilepsy

 Sandra Sylvestre, RN, CNRN, is the epilepsy nurse coordinator at the Comprehensive Epilepsy Program (CEP) at Rhode Island Hospital.
 In this role, she provides guidance and education to patients undergoing epilepsy treatment, from the first diagnostic stages to follow-ups.

 When a patient is first referred to the CEP, Sylvestre will connect them to the appropriate contact and aid them in booking the correct initial appointment.
 When pediatric or adult patients are referred for long-term EEG monitoring, Sylvestre coordinates with the patient’s health insurance to ensure the procedures are covered, as well as coordinating between the hospital units and with the patient’s family to find the optimal time for their inpatient stay.
 Sylvestre also triages calls in case any patient has an emergency, concern or question and needs a timely, accurate response.